FelixOnline/v2/content/articles/2011-3-17-election-winners-announced.md

  - /news/1090/election-winners-announced
 imported: true
 comments:
+ - value: >
- - 5 male 1 female  without even having entered office they are already representing the student demographicABDUL Y U NO WINPaul Beaumont and his team are lieing sabotaging low people that turned to smear and hate tactics to beat a much popular and genuinely caring person Imperials loss
+     5 male, 1 female - without even having entered office they are already representing the student demographic...,ABDUL, Y U NO WIN,Paul Beaumont and his team are lieing, sabotaging low people that turned to smear and hate tactics to beat a much popular and genuinely caring person.
+Imperial's loss.

 # Article Taxonomies
 categories: